leaysgur/slides/docs/vuefes_jp-2025/index.md

 - I also publish and maintain my own OSS projects

 I've long followed well-known OSS projects I use at work.
-But I've never been deeply involved in a specific OSS project.
+But I've never been deeply involved in a specific project.

 ---

 ### a.k.a. "半年ROMれ"

-- I knew about OXC's momentum and was interested
+- I knew about Oxc's momentum and was interested
   - But didn't know where to start
   - And wasn't particularly skilled in Rust
 - So I watched ALL Commits/Issues/PRs, just observing